 Teresa da Silva Lopes is a Professor of International Business and Business History at the Management School, University of York and Director of the Centre for the Evolution of Global Business and Institutions (CEGBI).
+She is also President Elect of the Association of Business Historians.
 She received her PhD from the University of Reading and was a Post Doctoral Fellow at the Said Business School, University of Oxford.
 She also has an MPhil, MBA and Licenciatura from Universidade Católica Portuguesa.
 She has been a visiting scholar at the University of California Berkeley, Columbia University, and École Polytechnique in Paris.

 She taught previously at Queen Mary, University of London, Brasenose College, University of Oxford and Universidade Católica Portuguesa.
 She is currently a member of the International Network of Interdisciplinary Research in Family Firms (NIRFF), a member of The Centre for Globalisation Research (CGR) at Queen Mary, University of London, a visiting research fellow at Universidade Católica Portuguesa, a research associate of the Centre for International Business History and Centre for Institutional Performance at the University of Reading, and an Associate of the Institute of Railway Studies and Transport History.

-She is also a member of the Peer Review College of the Economic and Social Research Council (ESRC) and a member of the evaluation panel for Business and Management Studies for the A3ES - Agency for Assessment and Accreditation of Higher Education in Portugal.
-Teresa is also a Council Member, Treasurer and Webmaster of the British Association of Business Historians.
-She is a former Trustee chair of the investments committee, and chair of the communications committee of the American Business History Conference, and member of the editorial board and reviews editor for the journal Business History.
-She also has experience working as a consultant in strategy, branding, and domestic and international investment projects.
+She is also a member of the Peer Review College of the Economic and Social Research Council (ESRC) in the UK, Peer Review Assessor for the Australian Research Council, and a member of the evaluation panel for Business and Management Studies for the A3ES - Agency for Assessment and Accreditation of Higher Education in Portugal.
+Teresa is former Trustee, Chair of the investments committee, and Chair of the communications committee of the American Business History Conference, Treasurer and Webmaster of the Association of Business Historians, and member of the editorial board and reviews editor for the journal Business History.
+She also has experience working as a consultant in international business strategy, branding, and investment projects.

 She has been a member of several academic Review Panels, such as Copenhagen Business School, Denmark; and Management School, Birkbeck College, University of London.